aymen-khelifa/aymen-khelifa/README.md

 # 👋 Hi, I'm Aymen!

 🎓 Final-year Engineering Student in Web & Internet Technologies (TWIN)
-💻 Full-Stack Developer | Solution Architect | AI & IoT Enthusiast
+💻 Full-Stack Developer | Solution Architect | AI Enthusiast
 📍 Tunisia

 ---

 ## 🚀 About Me

-I'm a passionate **Full-Stack Developer** with strong experience in building modern, scalable, and intelligent web applications.
+I'm a passionate **Full-Stack Developer** with strong experience in building modern, and intelligent web applications.
 I specialize in **React.js, Node.js, Spring Boot, and MongoDB**, with a solid background in **software engineering, system design, and AI-powered solutions**.

-I actively work on innovative projects related to:
-- Smart healthcare systems
-- IoT-based agriculture solutions
-- AI for emergency optimization
-- Sustainable digital platforms

 ---